OpenTranslationBible/open-bible/en-GB/06.Joshua/md/joshua-13.md

 ## Joshua 13:11

-and Gilead, and the territory of the Geshurites and Maacathites, and all Mount Hermon, and all Bashan as far as Salecah;
+including Gilead, the lands of the Geshurites and Maacathites, all Mount Hermon, and all Bashan as far as Salecah;

 ## Joshua 13:12